Shopify/polaris/documentation/Generating styles.md

 	1. If the name matches the name of the file (e.g., `.Card` in `Card.scss`), leave the class name unchanged.
 	2. Else, append the class name to the “root” component name (the name of the file), separated by `__` (e.g., `.Section` in `Card.scss` becomes `.Card__Section`).

+2. Else, if the name is written in pascal case with a postfix separated by a dash, split at the dash and treat the first part as a subcomponent, and the second as a variation.
+Then, append the subcomponent name to the “root” component separated by `__`, and append the variation name to the result separated by `--` (e.g., `.Section-subdued` in `Card.scss` becomes `Card__Section--subdued`).

-2. Else, append the class name to the last component (class written in pascal case) that appeared in the file before this class, separated by `--` (e.g., `.subdued` becomes `.Card--subdued` if it appeared after `.Card`, but becomes `.Card__Section--subdued` if it appeared after `.Section`).
+3. Else, append the class name to “root” component (same name as the file) separated by `--` (e.g., `.subdued` becomes `.Card--subdued` ).

-Note that, in addition to the name above, we prefix all class names with `Quilt-` in order to namespace our components and prevent collisions with the host page.
+Note that, in addition to the name above, we prefix all class names with `Polaris-` in order to namespace our components and prevent collisions with the host page.